robertmasters/robertmasters/README.md

-Im a Lambda School graduate, currently working for GiveCampus as an intern, I am passionate about web technologies, and design.
+I am passionate about web technologies, and design.
 I am a web developer and actively learning mobile android development with kotlin.

 - 🔭 I’m currently working on ...PokeHuddle, pokemon social fansite for fans to favorite pokemon and pokemon cards